rhiannemock/ketoboot/README.md

 ### sign up html testing

-i ran the first html test which threw up alot of errors mainly with my aria labelling of each of the options as shown here...
+i ran the first html test which threw up a lot of errors mainly with my aria labelling of each of the options as shown here...

 ![sign up page first test 1](https://rhiannemock.github.io/ketoboot/assets/testing-screenshots/html-testing/sign-up-tests/sign-up-first-test-1.png)